 Dental Implant FAQs

 As dental implants are becoming increasingly popular, more and more patients choose them as their solution to tooth loss.
 In fact, about half a million Americans get dental implants every year!
-But as more people learn about them, more questions about the treatment crop up.
-To help address some of your concerns, we’ve laid out the answers to some of our frequently asked questions about dental implants near Arlington.
+But as more people learn about them, more questions about the treatment pop up.
+To help address some of your concerns, we’ve laid out the answers to a few of our most frequently asked questions about dental implants near Arlington.

 Does It Hurt to Get Dental Implants?